aws-samples/aws-media-services-simple-live-workflow/5-MediaTailor/README.md

 	Provide the full playback URL to the player of your choice (eg.   _https://f445cfa805184f3e8d86dc2ac1137efa.mediatailor.us-east-1.amazonaws.com/v1/master/cf6421621b389b384c1fd22e51603ee95db76ae0/MyTestCampaign/index.m3u8_)

-1. You should see the main content of your video play for the first 30 seconds (if using input provided in the MediaLive lab), followed by ads, and then back to video content.
+1. You should see a pre-roll ad about 11 seconds long at the beginning of the playback session.
+After about 30 seconds of content, you should see ads, before going back to video's main content.

 ### 3. Integrate with Amazon CloudFront